 Impacts caused by the physical environment

-The physical environment where exploration, mining, ore extraction and processing takes place can potentially cause health impacts in the following ways:
+The physical environment where exploration, mining, ore extraction and processing take place can potentially impact health in the following ways:

 Impacts caused by hazardous substances

-Exposure to some of the major hazardous substances encountered in the mining and metals sector can also result in a number of important health impacts:
+Exposure to some of the major hazardous substances encountered in the mining and metals sector can have a serious impact on health in various ways:

-- allergic contact dermatitis from epoxy resins used in adhesives and the salts of some metals including nickel and chromium (eg cement)
+- Skin disorders (eg burns, contact dermatitis and cancer) from contact with a wide range of chemicals including acids, alkalis, solvents, fuels, lubricants and resins.
+Allergic contact dermatitis from contact with epoxy resins used in adhesives and the salts of some metals including nickel and chromium (eg cement).

-- intoxication through to asphyxiation and death can result from the inhalation of some gases and vapours, including the toxic gases hydrogen sulphide, carbon monoxide and sulphur dioxide
+- Intoxication through to asphyxiation and death can result from the inhalation of toxic gases and vapours, including hydrogen sulphide, carbon monoxide and sulphur dioxide.

-- damage to the respiratory tract from exposure to airborne chemicals (dusts, gases and aerosols) eg silicosis, coal worker's pneumoconiosis and asbestosis arising from exposure to crystalline silica, coal dust and asbestos respectively, lung cancer and mesothelioma from exposure to asbestos, and nasal sinus cancer from exposure to nickel subsulphide and acid mists
+- Damage to the respiratory tract from exposure to airborne chemicals (dusts, gases and aerosols).
+For example, silicosis, coal worker's pneumoconiosis and asbestosis arising from exposure to crystalline silica, coal dust and asbestos respectively; lung cancer and mesothelioma from exposure to asbestos; and nasal sinus cancer from exposure to nickel sulphide and acid mists.

-- damage to internal organ systems such as the lung, kidney, liver, bone marrow and brain from the absorption of chemicals and metals through the skin, respiratory and digestive tracts.
+- Damage to internal organ systems such as the lungs, kidneys, liver, bone marrow and brain from the absorption of chemicals, minerals and metals through the skin, respiratory and digestive tracts.

 Acute and chronic health effects

-Acute health effects are those that are more likely to be immediately obvious to the individual and which are often possible to attribute cause and effect.
-Acute health effects usually appear within hours of exposure; for example, contact with an irritant vapour may lead to watering eyes, sneezing, coughing, irritation and, in extreme cases, respiratory distress after exposure to irritant agents.
+Acute health effects are more likely to be immediately obvious to the individual and it is often possible to attribute cause and effect.
+Acute health effects usually appear within hours of exposure.
+For example, contact with an irritant vapour may lead to watering eyes, sneezing, coughing, irritation and, in extreme cases, respiratory distress.

-Chronic health effects are ones that can develop over a longer period of exposure.
-On occasion, these will be conditions where the severity of the symptoms or disease or the risk of harm is related to the accumulative exposure to the hazard over a period of months or years.
-Chronic health effects usually occur after repeated exposure over days, weeks and months, and examples of such conditions include noise-induced hearing loss and hand arm vibration syndrome (see above).
+Chronic health effects can develop over a longer period of exposure.
+Chronic health effects usually occur after repeated exposure over days, weeks and months, and examples of such conditions include noise-induced hearing loss and hand-arm vibration syndrome (see above).

 The factor of time

-Latency, often greatly extended over time, is a feature of many occupationally acquired diseases where the development of the signs and symptoms of the condition occur many years after the exposure is implicated as the cause.
-Examples include the development of mesothelioma decades after initial asbestos exposure, and other lung cancers and pneumoconiosis such as silicosis, coal worker’s pneumoconiosis, asbestosis, which can occur decades after exposure has ceased.
+Latency is a feature of many occupationally acquired diseases, where the symptoms of a condition occur many years after exposure to the hazard.
+For example, the development of mesothelioma decades after initial asbestos exposure.
+Other lung cancers and pneumoconiosis (such as silicosis and coal worker’s pneumoconiosis) can occur decades after exposure has ceased.

 External and contextual factors

-The mining and metals sector, as with all employment sectors, will also on occasion encounter issues attributable to, contributed to, or compounded by, external factors such as:
+As with all employment sectors, the mining and metals sector will occasionally encounter issues attributable to, contributed to, or compounded by external factors such as:

-- employment trends - for example long, irregular shift patterns, or an aging workforce, which could result in chronic fatigue, workplace stress and mental health issues
+- Employment trends, eg long, irregular shift patterns, or an aging workforce, which could result in chronic fatigue, workplace stress and mental health issues.

-- lifestyle choices - for example, lack of exercise or a sedentary lifestyle, smoking and substance abuse
+- Lifestyle choices, eg lack of exercise or a sedentary lifestyle, smoking and substance abuse.

-- Developing a workplace culture in a mining or metals company which recognises how all occupation-related illnesses are preventable
+- Developing a workplace culture which recognises that all occupation-related illnesses are preventable.

 - Setting and implementing a simple, consistent and non-negotiable set of health and safety standards across the whole organisation with an aim of preventing all occupation-related illnesses.